Skip to main content

 Specify when the metric applies

-• “This metric applies only after the agent determines the caller is eligible for the loyalty program” — not from the start of every call
+• “Write this metric only after the agent determines the caller is eligible for the loyalty program” – not from the start of every call

-• “Evaluate this metric once the booking flow has been initiated” — not based on whether the caller mentioned a booking
+• “Write this metric once the booking flow has completed” – not based on whether the caller mentioned a booking

 Additional tips